 Effectiveness: Desmopressin is not effective in controlling excessive urination caused by kidney disease, psychiatric conditions, low blood potassium, or high blood calcium.

-People who are dehydrated should wait until their water balance has been adequately restored before taking desmopressin.
+People who are dehydrated should wait until they are properly hydrated before taking desmopressin.

-Medical conditions: People with cystic fibrosis, heart failure, bleeding disorders, liver problems, or kidney problems should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Heart failure: Imbalance in fluid and electrolytes can cause heart failure to worsen.
+If you have heart failure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Tolerance: There are reports of changes in response to the medication over time, usually when the medication has been used for longer than 6 months.
 Some people may experience decreased responsiveness, while others may experience a shortened duration of effect.
 If you notice this, contact your doctor.